yzdxs/learn-anything/readme.md

 ### [vectors](https://my.mindnode.com/BcLRxCpcZBuB6xsMin7BsEMvKtL4zUTt9PfmbJ2z)

+- is a mathematical object that has a size, called the magnitude, and a direction
+- we usually draw vectors as arrows
+	- the length of the arrow is proportional to the vector’s magnitude
+	- the direction in which the arrow points is the vector’s direction

 ## [type theory](https://my.mindnode.com/DDpqyZuyarQap3y8YZVTvfpW97EvWzbEVpsa2ExJ#-386.6,16.2,2)

-is any class of formal systems, some which can serve as alternatives to set theory as a foundation for all mathematics, in type theory, every “term” has a “type” and operations are restricted to terms of a certain type, it was created to avoid paradoxes in a variety of formal logics and rewrite systems
+- is any class of formal systems, some which can serve as alternatives to set theory as a foundation for all mathematics
+- in type theory, every “term” has a “type” and operations are restricted to terms of a certain type
+- it was created to avoid paradoxes in a variety of formal logics and rewrite systems
+- two well known type theories that can serve as mathematical foundations are Alonzo Church’s typed λ-calculus and Per Martin-Lof’s intuitionistic type theory

 ## [set theory](https://my.mindnode.com/MXEzZzQ4aXtJgEb4ZzFFGozqvew3CFrygjDfgmfv)

-study of sets where sets are collections of objects, we refer to these objects as “elements” “members” of the set, to write a set, one wraps the numbers in {curly brackets} and separates them with commas: e.g. {1,2,3} holds 1, 2 and 3
+- study of sets where sets are collections of objects
+	- we refer to these objects as “elements” “members” of the set
+- to write a set, one wraps the numbers in {curly brackets} and separates them with commas:
+	- e.g. {1,2,3} holds 1, 2 and 3
+- was invented in 1874

 ## [graph theory](https://my.mindnode.com/4qBQ8eA8wvpz6xBdDh1aoW3o9zxWxs1qKQXMqNB3)

-a graph is an abstract representation of a number of points that are connected by lines, each point is usually called a vertex (more than one are called vertices), and the lines are called edges, graphs are a tool for modelling relationships, they are used to find answers to a number of problems
+- a graph is an abstract representation of a number of points that are connected by lines
+- each point is usually called a vertex (more than one are called vertices), and the lines are called edges
+- graphs are a tool for modelling relationships
+	- they are used to find answers to a number of problems

 ## [statistics](https://my.mindnode.com/qVTGVEnNrmXDqy2UQTdPs1xRahZDNJFo94jy92Fb)